sustained/fladdermus/README.md

 Fladdermus is the Swedish word for bat and Swedish is my [L2](https://en.wikipedia.org/wiki/Second_language). :bat:

-I don't particularly like bats (except Fladdermus) but it's just a fun word, it roughly translates as "flapping mouse".
+I don't particularly like bats (except Fladdermus) but it's just a fun word.

+It roughly translates as "flapping mouse".
 I know, right?

 ### Why version 4?

-I'm learning Klasa (to replace my old friend Commando) and TypeScript, so...
+I'm learning [Klasa](https://klasa.js.org/#/) to replace my old friend Commando and I decided to relearn [TypeScript](https://www.typescriptlang.org/) simultaneously, so...
 I needed a project.

 ### Where are versions 1 through 3?